greatxue/coding_language/cpp_tut/2_cpp_fun.md

 }
 ```

-To "return more than one value", the `&` could actually be handy.
-C++ allows callers and functions to share information using a technique known as ***call by reference***, with a single function often having both *value parameters* and *reference parameters*, like
+This way for callers and functions to share information is known as ***call by reference***, with a single function often having both *value parameters* and *reference parameters*, like

 ```cpp
 int main() {